Religion

 Sundays

 Is it Sunday?
 It's Sunday!
-Smelling the dawn as we speak to the public, Savoring a hearty breakfast, it's a day of celebration, let's not forget it or rather let's remember it.
+Breathing in the dawning day as if speaking to no one in particular, Savoring a hearty breakfast, it's a day of celebration, let's not forget it, or rather, let's remember it.
 Getting ready for a big day, the big day!
-Listening to a grumpy taxi driver complaining about how the world is going wrong, Distracting yourself from this conversation, like any other discussion, Going up Continue reading
+Listening to a grumpy taxi driver complain about the state of the world, Distracting oneself from this conversation, as from any discussion, Getting in… Continue reading

 -